nellieangelova/Containerized_Pipelines_GA/README.md

 | Quast   | Quality check of a given assembly.    |  5.0.2 |

 <br>

+> To understand how each workflow works, you should check its Singularity definition file first, to see what it contains and the parameters of Snakemake.
+Then, check its Snakemake definition file, to understand the flow of the inputs and outputs for generating the desired output(s).
+Open the script responsible for each rule, and check the tools of its environment.
+>> When developing something, the first and last thing you should do is walking in the shoes of your future users.
+Create the configuration files they will need, inform them about the additional steps they should make before and after running your code, and keep your documentaries and subsequently your users updated.

 ***
 #### Please credit accordingly:
 > Author: Nellie Angelova, Bioinformatician, Hellenic Centre for Marine Research (HCMR) <br>
-> Coordinator/ Supervisor: Tereza Manoussaki, Researcher, Hellenic Centre for Marine Research (HCMR)
+> Coordinator/ Supervisor: Tereza Manoussaki, Researcher, Hellenic Centre for Marine Research (HCMR) <br>
+> Contact: n.angelova@hcmr.gr